 I hope you love this recipe as much as we do!
 If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.

 Be sure to sign up for my FREE Newsletter to be the first to get my NEW recipes!
 You can also follow me on Instagram, Facebook, and Pinterest.

 For even more easy family recipes, be sure to check out my cookbook, The Meatless Monday Family Cookbook!

 Vegan Cinnamon Cookies

 - Preheat oven to 350°F. Line a baking sheet with parchment paper and set aside.

-- In a medium-size mixing bowl, whisk together the almond flour, baking soda, cinnamon and salt.
+- In a large mixing bowl, whisk together the almond flour, baking soda, cinnamon and salt.

-- In a small mixing bowl, whisk together the almond butter, maple syrup and vanilla extract.
+- In a small mixing bowl or large measuring cup, whisk together the almond butter, maple syrup and vanilla extract.

-- Pour the wet ingredients into the dry while stirring.
+- Pour the wet ingredients into the dry.
 Stir well to thoroughly combine.
 The dough will be sticky, but this is what you want.

 - Using your hands, roll the dough, about 1 tablespoon at a time, into a ball and place on the parchment lined baking sheet.
 Dampen your hands slightly to make the dough easier to work with.
 Continue until all the dough has been used.
 Be sure to space the balls of dough out on the baking sheet with a few inches in between because they will spread out into perfectly round cookies.

 - Bake for 8 to 10 minutes, until they are starting to firm up on the outside.

 - Let cool on the baking sheet for a few minutes before transferring the cookies to a wire rack to continue cooling completely.